wellthie/slate/source/includes/_census.md

 Insurers use an “employee census” to obtain specific information to estimate the health care costs a small group business is likely to incur.
 The type of information collected is soley used to determining the premium of the employee.

-A census does not include health status, race, religion, sexual orientation (even if applying for domestic partner benefits), Social Security number, or U.S. citizenship/immigration status.
+A census does not include the health status, race, religion, sexual orientation (even if applying for domestic partner benefits), Social Security number, or U.S. citizenship/immigration status of the employee.

-In order to provide you with a rate quote, insurers needs a complete census form that requires the following information for each of your employees:
+In order to provide you with a rate quote, insurers need a census form with the following information:

 * Name (Optional)
-* Age or date of birth (Manatory)
+* Age or date of birth (Mandatory)
 * Number of dependents (Mandatory)
 * Zip code (Mandatory)
 * Gender
-* Smoker or not
+* Smoker/nonsmoker
-* Annual Salary (Mandatory) in some cases
+* Annual Salary (Mandatory in some cases)

 ## Get Census